 Based on the data we collected from the SaaS Benchmarks Report, the majority of startups tend to change their pricing each year.
 We’ve seen this number ticking up as companies work to account for external factors like inflation and pressure to maintain growth while reducing cash burn.
 We’re also seeing that pricing changes are worth the effort, as the typical company sees more than a 20% increase in ARR versus their historic pricing.
 There’s no other business change that can have that type of an impact at almost zero cost.

 But one challenge we see founders struggle with consistently is where to start.

-Here’s the rub: The average SaaS company doesn’t have anyone on their team who’s an expert in pricing, let alone a dedicated pricing function.
+The average SaaS company doesn’t have anyone on their team who’s an expert in pricing, let alone a dedicated pricing function.
 However, these projects can be done internally.
 In doing so, you can get the results you need at a lower cost than consultants while developing the muscle memory to make the next change easier.

 The step-by-step guide for running a pricing project

-Going through steps 1-3 could take as little as a few weeks or as long as 6+ months depending on the magnitude of the change that a company is contemplating.
+Going through steps one to three could take as little as a few weeks or about six months depending on the magnitude of the change a company may be contemplating.
 Within each stage, there are a number of workstreams that are required and others that may be optional depending on the situation.

 Let’s dive into the details of each step.

 The goals of this phase are to get buy-in to prioritize pricing as a cross-functional initiative as well as to generate alignment over what needs to change and why.
 To do this, it requires the following: